 The Federal SEOG grant is awarded to Pell grant recipients with the greatest financial need as determined by the results of the FAFSA.
-SEOG is disbursed Fall, Spring and Summer semesters, based on your enrollment.
-The maximum award a student can receive each award year is \$4,000.
+SEOG is disbursed Fall, Spring, and Summer semesters, based on your enrollment.
+The maximum possible award a student can receive each award year is \$1,500.
+Funding is limited and is awarded based on need as well as when the FAFSA is completed.

-Federal Work-Study Program
+Federal Work-Study (FWS) Program